 You’ll also need to delineate the nature of each expense.
 For instance, you’ll separate staff compensation from rent and utilities, even though both are overhead expenses.

-This document allows you to be transparent about how you’re allocating your resources to donors, funders, board members, and other stakeholders.
-Additionally, creating a detailed Statement of Functional Expenses will help you fill out your expenses on your Form 990, simplifying the filing process.
+This document allows you to be transparent with donors, funders, board members, and other stakeholders about how you’re allocating your resources.
+Additionally, creating a detailed Statement of Functional Expenses will help you fill out the expenses section of your Form 990, simplifying the filing process.

 Check out an example of a nonprofit Statement of Functional Expenses:

-A nonprofit accounting statement of functional expenses template.
+A nonprofit accounting statement of functional expenses example.

 Form 990

-If your nonprofit qualifies as a tax-exempt, 501(c)(3) organization, then you must file Form 990 each year.
+Most tax-exempt nonprofits must file Form 990 with the IRS each year.
 Form 990 is the annual tax form that confirms your compliance with IRS regulations and requirements and maintains your tax-exempt status.
+While Form 990 is the standard version of the form, there are also different variations, such as the Form 990-N for small nonprofits, Form 990-EZ for mid-sized organizations, and Form 990-PF for private foundations.

 Here’s an example of what this important nonprofit accounting document looks like:

-An example of Form 990, an important nonprofit accounting document.
+An image of Form 990, an important nonprofit accounting document.

 Now that you have a better understanding of these key nonprofit accounting statements and reports and their purposes, it’ll be much easier for you to assess your organization’s financial health.
 However, the next step is to learn how to properly implement this information and use it to inform your accounting decisions.